 Top and right: Meleko Mokgosi.

 Bread, Butter, and Power.

-From the project Democratic Intuition (2014-2018).
-018. Oil, acrylic, bleach, graphite, photo and pigment transfer, permanent marker on canvas. dimensions variable. tesy of the artist and Honor Fraser Gallery, Los Angeles
+From the project Democratic

+Intuition (2014-2018).

+DIS.
+Oil, acrylic, bleach, graphite,

+photo and pigment transfer,

+permanent marker on carvas.

-Recently appointed an Associate Professor in painting and printmak-in arthe prestigious Yale School of Art, Botswana-born artist Meleko Molegoi has solo exhibitions at Jack Shainman Gallery's two New Your City locations and a big survey show at Shainman's Upstate New Your City locations and a big survey show at Shainman's Upstate New Your City locations and a big survey show at Shainman's Upstate New Your City locations and a big survey show at Shainman's Upstate New Your City locations and a big survey show at Shainman's Upstate New Your City locations and a big survey show at Shainman's Upstate New Your City of Art; and an upcoming one-person exhibition at the Pérez Art Museum Miami (PAMM).
-A graduate of Williams College and the University of California, Los Angeles-where he received a BA in Studio Art and an MFA in Interdisciplinary Studio, respectively-the Brooklyn-based artist also studied at the Whitney Independent Study Program and was an arist-in-residence at the Studio Museum of Harlem, but he credits his high school teacher with setting him on a course to become a visual artist.
+Recently appointed an Associate Professor in painting and printmaking anthe prestigious Yale School of Art, Botswana-born artist Meleko Molegosi has solo exhibitions at Jack Shainman Gallery's two New Goal.
+City locations and a big survey show at Shainman's Upstate New York locale, The School; a travelling solo at the Smart Museum of Art Chicago; a commissioned project at the University of Michigan Museum of Art; and an upcoming one-person exhibition at the Pérez Art Museum Miami (PAMM).

+A graduate of Williams College and the University of California, Los Angeles-where he received a BA in Studio Art and an MFA in Interdisciplinary Studio, respectively-the Brooklyn-based artist also studied at the Whitney Independent Study Program and was an artist-in-residence at the Studio Museum of Harlem, but he credits his high school teacher with setting him on a course to become a visual artist.